envisionz/ms2-docker/README.md

 ## Overriding Config Files

+Images tagged with `2-20*` has changed how adding config files has worked.

+The container now uses the Mapstore external data directory feature for providing custom config files.
+This feature also allows using json patch files in the format of `configName.json.patch`.

+Configuration files should be mounted at `/srv/mapstore_data/configs`.

+Due to deficiencies of JSON Patch with regards to modifying array entries, a new script has been developed specifically to patch `plugin` configurations in `localConfig.json`.
+You can use this in addition to the existing JSON Patch functionality, it is applied first.

+To use the plugin patch script, mount the patch file at `/plugin-patch/patch.json`.
+There is a sample in the `pluginPatch` directory.

+### First generation containers

 If you mount the following files in the container, they will override the default Mapstore2 files:

 | Mountpoint | Description |